petedannemann/gis-programming-roadmap/README.md

 - [Backend Web Development](#backend-web-development)

 ## Intro
 This repository lays out a path to take someone with no GIS experience to a proficient GIS Developer.
-The sections are organized by skill level and meant to be progressed through subsequentially.
+The sections are organized by skill level and meant to be progressed through sequentially.
 This was highly inspired by [Open Source Society University](https://github.com/ossu/computer-science#introduction-to-computer-science).

 Resources mostly come from highly effective and free courses as well as blog posts and tutorials.
 There is a mixture of proprietary (ESRI) and open-source materials.